48 Stories & Case Studies of Successful Bloggers

 35. Money Tamer ($84K/year)

-Steffa Mantilla (from Houston) started Money Tamer almost 5 years ago.
+Steffa Mantilla (from Houston) started Money Tamer over 5 years ago.

 Hi, I’m Steffa Mantilla!
 I’m a Certified Financial Education Instructor (CFEI) and the founder of Money Tamer, a personal finance blog.